-It’s easy to see why: the food is amazing and affordable and the breezy Duke Street location overlooking Sunshine Beach is ideal.
+When you meet Sum Yung Guys – it’s easy to see why the food is simply amazing.
+Their passion for contemporary Asian inspired cuisine is inspirational.
+Their fair affordable and the breezy Duke Street location overlooking Sunshine Beach is ideal.

 Four local guys got together in December last year to collaborate on a shared creative vision for the restaurant.